Burgyn/MMLib.Samples.CustomizableErp/webapp/README.md

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

+## Deployment to Azure Static Web Apps

+This project is configured for deployment to Azure Static Web Apps using GitHub Actions.
+The workflow is defined in `.github/workflows/azure-static-web-apps-deploy.yml`.

+### Configuration Notes

+1. The Angular budget limits have been increased in `angular.json` to accommodate the larger bundle size.
+2. CommonJS dependencies are explicitly allowed in the build configuration:
+   - grapesjs-blocks-basic
+   - grapesjs-plugin-forms
+   - grapesjs-preset-webpage
+   - localforage
+3. The GitHub Actions workflow has been modified to:
+   - Use Node.js 18.x
+   - Build the Angular application explicitly before deployment
+   - Skip the built-in build process of the Azure Static Web Apps deployment

 ## Running unit tests

 To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command: